Over $1,000,000.00 in profits for our clients in 2020!!!

 Ranked in The Top 50 Estate Sale Companies in The United States!!!

-Estate Love of Nashville, proudly serving the residents of Music City, USA!
+Estate Love is SW Florida’s premier estate sale company.
 Specializing in on-site household estate sales, appraisals, donations & clean outs.
 Estate Love will provide a fair market value assessment for all your property and sell it at the highest price-point possible.
 We guarantee to get you the most for your valued possessions.

 Don’t think you have enough for sale?
 No problem!
 We handle it all, from small scale moving and estate sales ($5,000-$8,000 in value) to large scale ($50,000 and over in value).
 We handle the sales the other companies can't and won't!!!